 Crypto currencies’ potential implications for financial stability in Europe require “careful monitoring”, the European Central Bank (ECB) has said – though their combined value has not yet reached a point where they pose an immediate threat.

-The ECB report, ‘Crypto-Assets: Implications for financial stability, monetary policy, and payments and market infrastructures’, notes that crypto assets have raised concerns with regard to money laundering, market integrity and consumer protection, and have possible implications for the financial stability of the eurozone.
+The ECB report, ‘Crypto-Assets: Implications for financial stability, monetary policy, and payments and market infrastructures’, notes that crypto assets have raised concerns with regards to money laundering, market integrity and consumer protection, and have possible implications for the financial stability of the eurozone.

-Produced by the ECB’s Internal Crypto-Assets Task Force (ICA-TF) – established 14 months ago to analyse virtual currencies – the 40p report concludes that, at present, crypto-assets’ “risks or potential implications are limited and/or manageable on the basis of the existing regulatory and oversight frameworks”.
+Produced by the ECB’s Internal Crypto-Assets Task Force (ICA-TF) – established 14 months ago to analyse virtual currencies – the 40-page report concludes that, at present, crypto-assets’ “risks or potential implications are limited and/or manageable on the basis of the existing regulatory and oversight frameworks”.
 But it adds that “this assessment is subject to change and should not prevent the ECB from continuing to monitor crypto-assets, raise awareness and develop preparedness”.

 The next generation of crypto-currencies